georgemitenkov/GSoC-2020/README.md

    - [[MLIR][SPIRVToLLVM] Conversion for inverse sqrt and tanh](https://reviews.llvm.org/D84633)
    - [[MLIR][SPIRVToLLVM] Conversion of GLSL ops to LLVM intrinsics](https://reviews.llvm.org/D84661)

-8. **Other ops conversions**
+8. **Other operations conversions**

-   These patches include conversion for ops that do not fall into any category (like `spv.constant` or `spv.Undef` for example).
+   These patches include conversion for operations that do not fall into any category (like `spv.constant` or `spv.Undef` for example).

    Patches: